-With 35% of product searches starting on Google, and the average Google search lasting only a minute, it's crucial your business's product or service appear at the top of a search engine result page (SERP) when a user is searching for it.
+With 46% of product searches starting on Google, and the average Google search lasting only a minute, it's crucial your business's product or service appear at the top of a search engine result page (SERP) when a user is searching for it.
 You can’t really rely solely on organic SEO, especially when other businesses are paying to ensure their products appear above your ads.
-If this is the case for your business, it's critical to invest in a SEM strategy.
+If this is the case for your business, it's critical to invest in an SEM strategy.

 Previously, we introduced you to the basics and benefits of Search Engine Marketing (SEM).
 If you have not read it, check out "What is Search Engine Marketing (SEM)?
 Why It's Important For Business?".
 In this article, we will explain the basic mechanics of SEM and how to successfully execute a well-thought-out plan.